Brandon6221/41XX/README.md

 Not Implimented

-!!! - How to impliment Alarms as seperate tasks which pre-empt all system menus?
-!!! - Prompt will begin dispensing upon agknowledgement !!! - All other system features hault.
-Perhaps read from Hardsave to prevent trying to dispense as updating time?
-!!! - Dispensing prompts must accumulate.
-One prompt arriving while another is going off should cause it to wait.

 - GUI intended to be designed with control buttons across bottom 1/3 of screen.
 Arrows on left and right and a select and return button in the middle, totalling 4 buttons.
 Top 2/3 of screen are for displaying information and occasion keyboards
 - Inbounds check for barcode information when adding a user.
 Will be required in the userMenu Update Barcode section as well